DanielKrawisz/Entropy/Physics.md

 $$a(t) = 0$$

-This principle is called the *law of inertia*.
+or in other words $f(x, v) == 0$ for an isolated body.
+Accelerations evidently result from some kind of interaction.

+The *law of inertia* is a vague way of describing the interaction of bodies, which says that objects resist changes to their velocity.
+It implies that the acceleration of bodies should result from something that describes an interaction and a resistance to that interaction, such that when there is no interaction, there is no acceleration.

+$$a(t) = resistance(interaction(x(t), v(t)))$$

 Newton included it as his first law of motion.

 Interactions evidently result in some acceleration, but an acceleration is not the same as an interaction.